 But how do we do it?
 We send out church planters.
 We partner with existing churches.
 We resource.

 We desire to see the gospel multiplied and seek to use the multi-site model as a strategy for church planting.
 Through Multiply, we plan to transition our remaining campuses into autonomous churches by 2022.

-We team up with organizations like Acts 29, where Matt currently sits as president, and the DFW Church Planting Network to help plant churches that plant churches.
+We team up with organizations like Acts 29, where Matt currently sits as president, to help plant churches that plant churches.